DOAGenesys/G-Airlines-API/README.md

 2.  **Import Project on Vercel:** From your Vercel dashboard, import the Git repository.
 Vercel will automatically detect that it is a Next.js project.

-3.  **Connect Vercel KV Store:**
+3.  **Connect Redis Database:**
-    -   Navigate to the "Storage" tab in your Vercel project settings.
+    -   From the Vercel dashboard, navigate to the "Storage" tab.
-    -   Create and connect a new KV (Serverless Redis) database.
+    -   Select a Redis provider (like Upstash or Redis) and create a new database.
-    -   Vercel will automatically add the required `KV_*` environment variables to your project.
+    -   Connect the database to your project.
+Vercel will automatically add the `REDIS_URL` environment variable.

 4.  **Add API Key Environment Variable:**
     -   Navigate to the "Settings" -> "Environment Variables" tab.